2025 Ohio Education

 Ohio school funding - how funds are spent on salaries and benefits chart

-Source: U.S. Department of Education (USED), Revenues and Expenditures for Public Elementary and Secondary Education: FY21, Table 6, and historical data are from USED, Digest of Education Statistics.
+Source: U.S. Department of Education (USED), Revenues and Expenditures for Public Elementary and Secondary Education: FY22, Table 6, and historical data are from USED, Digest of Education Statistics.
 Note: Benefits include spending on retirement, healthcare, worker’s compensation, and tuition reimbursement.
 Instructional spending on salaries and benefits do not total 100% due to other expenses such as materials and curriculum development.

-Ohio school expenditures per pupil typology chart
+Ohio school expenditures per pupil bar chart

-Source: Calculations based on data from Ohio DEW, District Profile Reports (FY22).
-Note: The average per-pupil expenditures for each typology are weighted by district enrollment in 2021-22.
-Public charter and STEM schools are not included in these data, as they are not included in the District Profile Report.
+Source: Calculations based on data from Ohio DEW’s dowloadable file titled “District and Building Expanded List” (2023-24).
+Note: The average per-pupil expenditures for each typology are weighted by district and charter/STEM school enrollments.
 The expenditure data include the spending of dollars from various revenue sources—e.g., state, local, and federal funds—and exclude capital outlay (e.g., construction or interest on debt).

 Ohio schools expenditures per pupil compared to nearby states chart

-Source: U.S. Department of Education, Revenues and Expenditures for Public Elementary and Secondary Education: FY21, Table 5.
+Source: U.S. Department of Education, Revenues and Expenditures for Public Elementary and Secondary Education: FY22, Table 5.
 Note: To allow for comparisons with other states, this chart relies on federally-reported operational expenditures per pupil (excluding capital expenses such as construction and interest on debt).
 Due to differences in source, the spending data here do not match precisely with state-reported data presented elsewhere.

 Public School Expenditures Over Time Adjusted for inflation, expenditures per pupil have steadily increased in Ohio over the past decade.